-- To ensure that the Bank has adequate liquidity to support its operations; - To demonstrate to key stakeholders (i.e., regulators, investors, customers) the adequacy of the Bank's liquidity risk management (LRM) process, thereby gaining market confidence; - ILAAP provides a holistic view of LRM in the Bank; and

-• ILAAP can also be used as a strategic decision-making tool to ensure that growth strategy is in alignment with sound LRM practices.
+- To ensure that the Bank has adequate liquidity to support its operations; - To demonstrate to key stakeholders (i.e., regulators, investors, customers) the adequacy of the Bank's liquidity risk management (LRM) process, thereby gaining market confidence; - ILAAP provides a holistic view of LRM in the Bank; and - ILAAP can also be used as a strategic decision-making tool to ensure that growth strategy is in alignment with sound LRM practices.

-3.6.2.
+3.5.2.
 ILAAP Structure

-The Bank's ILAAP is structured in line with the CBN guideline notes and De Nederlandsche Bank (DNB) supervision manual on the "Principles of the ILAAP".
+The Bank's ILAAP document is structured in line with CBN's guideline on Liquidity Risk Management and Internal Liquidity Adequacy Assessment Process as well as De Nederlandsche Bank (DNB) supervision manual on the "Principles of the ILAAP".
 It essentially contains two elements i.e., qualitative and quantitative elements.